cpu/vexation/README.md

 requiring API variables, describing the API functions/arguments, finding the API function address, and finally invoking the API function.
 Start by reading "apifind" and then compare with "apifind2".

+## apisafejector

+Accompanying post: **TBA**.

+"apisafejector" integrates the techniques/code from "apifind2" with "pijector".
+By using dynamically resolved `kernel32.dll` function addresses the generation 1+ virus code now works without crashing!
+The primary challenge that remains is fixing the virus code to call the original host program's entrypoint to avoid detection.

+This program represents a fun milestone because it's the first version of the virus that is truly viral.
+Running `apisafejector.exe` in the same directory as `calc.exe` will infect it.
+Running `calc.exe` next to a new executable (e.g.
+`cdplayer.exe`) will infect that executable.
+Of course since the original executable code is never run this is a very obvious virus, both `calc` and `cdplayer` will appear broken :-)